pajlads/DinkPlugin/README.md

 `%USERNAME%` will be replaced with the username of the player.

-The examples below omit `embeds` and `playerName` keys because they are always the same.

 ### Death:

 `%VALUELOST%` will be replaced with the price of the items you lost.
 If you died in PvP, `%PKER%` will be replaced with the name of your killer.